nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.43
+- Added support for the CoCoMP3 hardware (many commands, read the manual for more info)

+V 4.42
+- Added support for AUDIO ON|OFF and MOTOR ON|OFF

 V 4.41
 - Added the DRAW command for all graphics modes including the semi-graphics modes
 - Improved the handling of single line IF commands that have THEN or ELSE with a line number and not a GOTO line number